 Net Earnings Attributable to Noncontrolling Interests.
-Net earnings attributable to noncontrolling interests for fiscal 2022 was \$8.7 million, net of taxes, compared to \$0.5 million, net of taxes, in fiscal 2021.
+Net earnings attributable to noncontrolling interests for fiscal 2023 was \$12 million, net of taxes, compared to \$9 million, net of taxes, in fiscal 2022.

-Net Earnings (Loss) Attributable to Guess?, Inc. Net earnings attributable to Guess?, Inc. for fiscal 2022 increased \$252.6 million, compared to net loss attributable to Guess?, Inc. in fiscal 2021.
-Diluted EPS increased \$3.84 for fiscal 2022, compared to diluted loss per share in fiscal 2021.
-We estimate a net positive impact from share buybacks and our convertible senior notes transaction of \$0.06 for fiscal 2022.
-We also estimate a negative impact of currency on diluted earnings per share for fiscal 2022 was approximately \$0.19 per share.
+Net Earnings Attributable to Guess?, Inc. Net earnings attributable to Guess?, Inc. for fiscal 2023 decreased \$22 million, compared to fiscal 2022.
+Diluted EPS decreased \$0.39 for fiscal 2023, compared to fiscal 2022.
+We estimate a positive impact from share buybacks of \$0.23 and a negative impact from currency of \$0.63 on GAAP diluted EPS for fiscal 2023 when compared to fiscal 2022.

-Refer to "Non-GAAP Measures" for an overview of our non-GAAP, or adjusted, financial results for fiscal 2021 and fiscal 2021.
-Excluding the impact of these non-GAAP items, adjusted net earnings attributable to Guess?, Inc. increased \$199.2 million and adjusted diluted EPS increased \$2.99 for the fiscal 2022 compared to adjusted net loss attributable to Guess?, Inc. and adjusted diluted loss per share for fiscal 2021.
-We estimate our share buybacks and convertible notes transaction had a net positive impact of \$0.08 and currency had a negative impact of \$0.19 on adjusted diluted EPS during fiscal 2022 when compared to fiscal 2021.
+Refer to "Non-GAAP Measures" for an overview of our non-GAAP, or adjusted, financial results for fiscal 2023 and fiscal 2022.
+Excluding the impact of the non-GAAP items included in the reconciliation table under "Non-GAAP Measures," adjusted net earnings attributable to Guess?, Inc. decreased \$34 million and adjusted diluted EPS decreased \$0.18 for fiscal 2023 compared to fiscal 2022.
+We estimate our share buybacks had a positive impact of \$0.34 and currency had a negative impact of \$0.73 on adjusted diluted EPS during fiscal 2023 when compared to fiscal 2022.